This brief was updated on June 10, 2019. You can download the original text here.

 - Reported any student under age 14 who indicated (on the survey) having had sex to the online reporting system of the Texas Department of Family Protective Services (DFPS); Texas DFPS replied that each report did not appear to involve a substantial risk of abuse or neglect (in which they have the authority to investigate)

-- Partnering with UT-Austin staff, who collected surveys in school; and with EngenderHealth staff, who scheduled survey dates for all classes (along with back-up survey dates for students who were absent from class on the main survey date)
+- Partnering with University of Texas-Austin staff, who collected surveys in school; and with EngenderHealth staff, who scheduled survey dates for all classes (along with back-up survey dates for students who were absent from class on the main survey date)

 - Developing online surveys for easy data collection in school computer labs; the evaluation team also developed mobile-friendly surveys so that absent students could easily complete surveys on a phone or tablet